-- 72. With Within thirty (30) days of the ratification of this agreement the parties will convene a Joint Labor Management Committee with equal representation from both the SFMTA and the Union.
+- 72. Within thirty (30) days of the ratification of this agreement the parties will convene a Joint Labor Management Committee with equal representation from both the SFMTA and the Union.
 The Committee shall meet every ninety (90) days, but may agree to meet on a more or less frequent basis, as needed to resolve issues that may rise and are within it's scope as set forth below. - 73.
-Scope: - (A)a. to give advice and make recommendations regarding the meaning, interpretation, or application of this Agreement; - 74.
-(B)b. to give advice and make recommendations regarding issues which both the SFMTA and the Union agree to submit to the Joint Labor Management Committee; - 75.
+Scope: - (A) to give advice and make recommendations regarding the meaning, interpretation, or application of this Agreement; - 74.
+(B) to give advice and make recommendations regarding issues which both the SFMTA and the Union agree to submit to the Joint Labor Management Committee; - 75.
 (C) The parties agree that the following issues will be prioritized by the JLMC for FY 2022 -2024: - a.
-Policies policies and procedures concerning protective footwear and prescription safety glasses, including frequency and scope of use of voucher amounts will be a priority subject of discussion during the JLMC meetings for FY 2012-2013; - b.
-Policies and procedures concerning training of bargaining unit members by other members of the bargaining unit (with the exception of any outside yendors deemed necessary to provide training); - c.
-Polices and procedures concerning return to work (with the exception of COVID-19 return to work): - d.
-Polices and procedures concerning commercial drivers' licenses, including appropriate means and methods of evaluation and provision of information to SFMTA, and related issues:
+Policies and procedures concerning protective footwear, including frequency and scope of use of voucher amounts; - b.
+Policies and procedures concerning training of bargaining unit members by other members of the bargaining unit (with the exception of any outside vendors deemed necessary to provide training); - c.
+Polices and procedures concerning return to work (with the exception of COVID-19 return to work);

-- e.
+- d.
+Polices and procedures concerning commercial drivers' licenses, including appropriate means and methods of evaluation and provision of information to SFMTA, and related issues; - e.
 Recruitment and retention of employees. - 76.
-The Joint Labor Management Committee shall meet as needed.
 Furthermore, the parties agree that the Committee is specifically empowered to establish such subcommittees as may be needed to consider and recommend solutions to workplace issues and concerns.